magnos-code/magnos/docs/source/tutorials/tutorial_2.rst

    .. note::

       It is important to also include nonmagnetic sites in the specification of the structure, as they may be have important effects on the symmetry.
-Magnos will automatically remove them from the bandstructure calculation later on to avoid additional zero modes.
+Magnon will automatically remove them from the bandstructure calculation later on to avoid additional zero modes.

 3. Since the two steps above may have introduced multiple copies of some couplings, we clean out any duplicates and make sure the couplings are unique.